danielmachinelearning/Training-a-Smartcab/README.md

 ### Dependencies/Prerequisites

 This project requires **Python 2.7** with the [pygame](https://www.pygame.org/wiki/GettingStarted ) library installed along with the Gym library.
+Also requires sklearn for use of training machine learning algorithms.

 ### Installing